Fayet-Iliopoulos D-Term in Non-Supersymmetric Heterotic String Orbifolds: Partition Function and One--Loop Potential

 The summation indices used to write the fermionic partition function \eqref{PF} correspond to various features of the model.
 The indices $a,b$ correspond to the spin structures of the spacetime fermions $\psi^\mu$, while $k,l$ are associated to the 16 right--moving complex fermions giving the gauge degrees of freedom of the heterotic string.
 The non--freely acting $\mathbb{Z}_2\times \mathbb{Z}_2$ orbifold twists are associated to the parameters $h_1,g_1$ and $h_2,g_2$.
 One of the key features of models defined by the basis \eqref{SO10basis} is the inclusion of the basis vectors $\e{i}$ which generate freely acting orbifold shifts in the internal dimensions of the compact torus.
-In the partition function, these are realised by the indices $H_i,G_i$ parametrising each of the six independent shifts.
-The additional twists $P_i,Q_i$ correspond to the basis vectors $\z{1}$ and $\z{2}$ acting on the hidden sector of our model.
+In order to render these shifts explicit in the partition function, we can introduce the twisted/shifted lattices $\Gamma^{(i)}_{2,2}$ of the underlying orbifold geometry that, at the maximally symmetric point $(T=i, U=\frac{i}{2})$, at which bosonic degrees of freedom can be fermionised, admit a factorised form which can be written entirely in terms of theta functions as follows